Aliases for EPS8 Gene

 Previous GeneCards Identifiers for EPS8 Gene

 This gene encodes a member of the EPS8 family.
 This protein contains one PH domain and one SH3 domain.
 It functions as part of the EGFR pathway, though its exact role has not been determined.
 Highly similar proteins in other organisms are involved in the transduction of signals from Ras to Rac and growth factor-mediated actin remodeling.
 Alternate transcriptional splice variants of this gene have been observed but have not been thoroughly characterized. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EPS8 Gene

 EPS8 (Epidermal Growth Factor Receptor Pathway Substrate 8) is a Protein Coding gene.
 Diseases associated with EPS8 include Deafness, Autosomal Recessive 102 and Branchiootic Syndrome 1.
-Among its related pathways are G-protein signaling RAC1 in cellular process and Development ERBB-family signaling.
+Among its related pathways are Development ERBB-family signaling and Regulation of RAC1 activity.
 Gene Ontology (GO) annotations related to this gene include actin binding and Rac GTPase binding.
 An important paralog of this gene is EPS8L2.

 UniProtKB/Swiss-Prot Summary for EPS8 Gene